Alternative Dispute Resolution Pamphlet

 Do I have to use ADR?

 The decision whether to settle your case is always yours.
-However, if either you or your employer files a petition with the Bureau, the law requires the workers' compensation judge to schedule mediation.
+However, if either you or your employer files a petition with the Workers' Compensation Office of Adjudication, the law requires the workers' compensation judge to schedule mediation.
 This mediation is mandatory unless the judge concludes that it would be futile.

 May I use ADR if I don't settle after mandatory mediation?